marine-omics/movp/README.md

 ## Quick Start

 1. Install [nextflow](https://www.nextflow.io/).
-If working on the AIMS HPC, Nextflow is already installed (as of March 2025).
-Current version: 23.10.0 build 5889, created 15-10-2023 15:07 UTC
+If working on the AIMS HPC, Nextflow is already installed as a module (as of March 2025).
+Current version: 23.10.0 build 5889, created 15-10-2023 15:07 UTC.
+Use `module load nextflow` to be able to use it.
 2. Download docker image and convert to singularity (see below)
 3. Run a test to make sure everything is installed properly.
 The command below should work on a linux machine with singularity installed (eg AIMS/JCU HPC).
 ```bash